sprutton1/assessment-ie3/ASSESSMENT.md

 I create two GHA workflows, one for each lint.
 Each one only runs against the files specific to the directories being changed.
 I tend to run linters separately from tests as you can still get good feedback from test failures and linting failures separately.
 This also lets the tests start as soon as possible.

+## Add tests

+Pretty simple, we just extrend what we did before with linters to add a workflow for tests.
+I also refactored the earthfiles so the bits can be more reusable.